marina8888/gas-analysis-dilution-method/README.md

 Equations and parameters are labelled and defined in Hayakawa et. al, 2020.

+### Notes
+Currently in progress as no spreadsheet template as been uploaded.
+Functions and forms are also in progrss and use cell references that are difficult for the user to map until a spreadsheet template is uploaded.
+Due to be complete end of April 2020.

 ### Functions
 These files perform calculations, given an excel spreadsheet of results: